 exp date isn't null, but text field is

-Referral and admission pathway for a potentially blocked shunt.
+Referral and admission pathway for a child with a potentially blocked shunt.

 Paediatric neurosurgical patients with shunts.